Friday, June 26, 2009

 The automatic transmission would only shift into forward, I either could not find reverse, or reverse is not working.
 Not good.
 I did a quick inspection of the stock column shift linkage, and found it to be all dodgy and worn out.
 I quickly decided to eliminate it and install a more mechanically direct floor shifter.
 I began to make a shifter from some random extra parts I had saved from other shifter installs I have done over the years, and some miscellaneous metal materials.
 All I needed it to do was to move the transmission into the gears, and by mounting a shifter right on the floor, over the transmission, I felt that I could fabricate something that would do the job pretty cheaply.
 An inspection of the transmission itself yielded a surprising and fortunate find: The transmission is not the archaic stock cast-iron case Powerglide 2-speed, but the more modern and preferable aluminum-case Turbo 350 3-speed!
 This trans did not come from the factory in this car.
 This is a swap I was already planning to eventually do, and I happen to have a spare T-350 for just such an occasion.

 This is a Turbo 350.
 While this model of transmission has not been produced for many years, it is still a very popular install in many mild-performance street cars today.
 It is very well supported by the aftermarket.
 While I thought I was saddled with the stock transmission in the car, I was not eager to get into a trans swap right away, since I believed I would need a different length driveshaft, which would really mean a new driveshaft, probably a $400 expense.
 Well, here's a T-350 already in the car, and that sure looks like the stock driveshaft in there too, happy as can be.
 (By the way, the "Turbo" in Turbo 350 has nothing to do with a turbocharger.
 The real name for this trans is Turbo-hydromatic 350, and the use of the turbo designation is puzzling to me.
-Of couse not as puzzling as the shaving razor called "Turbo-something-or-other", which really has nothing to do with a turbocharger, but I digress.)
+Of couse not as puzzling as the shaving razor called "Turbo-something-or-other", which really has nothing to do with a turbocharger, but I digress.)-

 Now I am not so concerned about reverse gear.
 If the reverse truly is not working, I can easily swap my spare Turbo 350 in there.
 If I still have problems, it will be worth having one of these transmissions rebuilt, since I will be putting money into a viable transmission choice.
 I am hoping that the reason the transmission would not work in reverse is because the balky stock shifter was never selecting reverse gear properly.
 I am now expecting that once the shifter issue is fixed, we will have the joy of reversing.